 '''

 context = PlottingContext()

 with context:

 plt.plot(...)

 plt.xlabel(...)

 '''

-- title (str) The shown in the plot - show (bool) Flag determining whether plots are actually shown close()

-close the plot
+- title (str) The shown in the plot - show (bool) Flag determining whether plots are actually shown close the plot flag indicating whether the context supports that plots can be updated with out redrawing the entire plot